 *) Equations describing the dynamics of the system have certain symmetries, but the resulting state of the system, which is the solution of these equations, does not respect this symmetry - for example, due to asymmetric initial conditions.

 According to E. Noeter's theorem, the invariance of equations of motion with respect to certain transformations leads to laws of conservation of certain physical quantities.
-In classical mechanics, the law of conservation of energy can be considered as a consequence of homogeneity of time (independence of time shift), the law of conservation of momentum as a consequence of space homogeneity (invariance to spatial translations) and the law of conservation of momentum as a consequence of space isotropy (symmetry with spatial rotations).
+In classical mechanics, the law of conservation of energy can be considered as a consequence of homogeneity of time (independence of time shift), the law of conservation of momentum as a consequence of space homogeneity (invariance to spatial translations) and the law of conservation of angular momentum as a consequence of space isotropy (symmetry with spatial rotations).

 The first important principle of symmetry in modern physics was the Lorentz invariance , originally discovered as a (more or less random) mathematical property of Maxwell's equations derived from the experimentally observed laws of electromagnetism.
 The course of physical reasoning at the time was roughly as follows :